mapike907/Data-Requests/22.02_VBB_Status_DeltavsOmicron/README.md

 <img src="https://github.com/mapike907/Images/blob/main/VBB_Cases_CO.PNG" alt="VBB_CO" width="700"/>

-In Colorado, there is an increase in cases for all vaccination statuses in mid-December, as Omicron becomes >50% of the weekly proportion of variants.
+In Colorado, there is an increase in cases for all vaccination statuses in mid-December, as Omicron becomes greater than 50% of the weekly proportion of variants.

 ### _What percentage were vaccinated, vaccinated with booster, or unvaccinated?_